nikolaydubina/twitter-remover/README.md

 ## Remove Tweets

-Open your "posts" page and run in console
+Open your "posts" page, delete "trending" section manually (since it contains carets as well), and run in console

 ```javascript
 setInterval(() => {